 This really depends on the franchisee's policies and the market.
 In some locations, they really only hire bright-eyed, fresh-faced, clean-cut and clean-recorded individuals.
 They do this because they have a volume of people like this to choose from.
 In other locations, a guy with forearm inks (like myself) and a minor record with no felonies might be the very best candidate they can find.
 Generally, I would say as long as it's not domestic violence and is not related to stealing, theft or robbery, a record should not inhibit you from being employed at a McDonald's.

-What's the longest playing gaming session you've ever had?Some restaurants have switched to ketchup tubs, like the various nugget type sauces have available.
+Is there THAT much difference in quality between the fish served at mid-range vs high-end places?Some restaurants have switched to ketchup tubs, like the various nugget type sauces have available.
 Heinz apparently is in a court case over this very thing right now, because they appear to have violated someone else's patent by marketing these.
 This could seriously be a dissertation on ketchup - ketchup packets are a really important part of American fast food society.
 I know that sounds silly, but Americans are generally very "nostalgic" people.
 We do many things in a nostalgic way, the way our parents and grandparents did them, for no reason other than that's how we've always done it.
 This could turn into a diatribe about vertical toasters and gasoline combustion engines, concrete roadways and steel-beam bridges - but it won't.
 Suffice it to say that the ketchup packet, while annoying, tiny, and an undesirable expense to owner/operators, they are also the most effective balance of cheapness, convenience, and nostalgic ketchupy goodness.

 I don't have a great amount of knowledge about this, but I can tell you what I do know.
 The franchisee I worked for acquired 4 stores in Tucson that were all already existing.
 Prior to this, he had a single store in Colorado.
 He either bought out the previous owners because they wanted to sell or was "awarded" the right to buy the franchise based on his previous recorded - awarded by McDonald's corporate, usually this happens when the existing franchisee is not succeeding financially (is unable to pay franchise fees or for inventory), or they fail heavily on the Operations Reviews that occur periodically.
 I know that one of his 4 stores was turning over $75k in profit per month.
 Another one, the one I worked at, lost $5,000 the first year he had it (also the first year I worked there).
 I was actually able, in the first month I was put in charge of managing inventory, to reduce over/under ordering costs by a bit more than $5,000, thus cancelling out his previous year's loss.
 There are a huge variety of factors in the success or failure of a McDonald's location.
 I've spoken to franchisees who lost hundreds of thousands of dollars in the course of a year, and others who made several million dollars.
 It depends on so many factors - most of them basic principals of McDonald's management.
 Some unmanageable ones are nearby traffic and location, ease of entry, competition, the neighborhood.
 Manageable ones include quality of service, speed of service, inventory management, labor management, cleanliness, and more (these are the basic tenants of McDonald's operations, referred to as "QSC&V: Quality, Service, Cleanliness and Value").
 No actual location will "fail" unless it truly is a loser based on unmanageable factors.
 Otherwise, if a franchisee fails, McDonald's will either buy back the franchise and make it a corporate store, or sell the franchise to another, more successful franchisee who has demonstrated success and is interested in the location.
 A fun note on franchises with McDonald's...
 The franchisee owns everything inside the walls, the parking lot and structures outside (such as trash bins, or external storage areas).
 Everything else belongs to McDonald's.
 The land, the shrubbery, sidewalks, signage, flagpoles all belong to McDonald's.
 As do the walls, windows and doors.
 The franchisee has to maintain and upkeep all aspects of the property, and is required to purchase all fixtures, equipment, plumbing, seating, counters, signage, food prep and drink dispensers, etc. It's an open secret that McDonald's really isn't in the hamburger business, they're in the property business.